 About HEAR HEAR!

 Sunday 14 August is the date of the maiden edition of HEAR HEAR!, a new one-day music festival set to take place in the Kiewit festival arena.
 A top-drawer sound and light production, excellent food & drink and, of course, great music.
-Across four stages festival-goers get to enjoy the likes of Editors, Pixies, Liam Gallagher and Balthazar under optimum circumstances.
+Across three stages festival-goers get to enjoy the likes of Editors, Pixies, Liam Gallagher and Balthazar under optimum circumstances.

 MUSIC & FRIENDS

 Through this new international one-day event and with the backing of the municipality of Hasselt, the organisers wish to cater to music fans who enjoy indie and alternative music.
 On the one hand the line-up features recognisable classics that helped shape the genre while also giving a forum to a new generation of up-and-coming artists, some of whom are indebted to other acts.

 HEAR HEAR! is sharing a cold beer with your best mates and belting out the lyrics of your favourite band.
 Feel goosebumps crawl up your spine as the crowd takes over vocal duties and you take in a breathtaking sunset during that one guitar solo.
 What better place to renew old friendships and make new friends for life?

 MUSIC & MORE MUSIC

 The musical emphasis is on indie, rock and electronica in all its forms.
 The first band will take the stage at 11 in the morning and the headliner will finish at 1 am.
 Monday, the day after HEAR HEAR!, is a public holiday.
 In other words, plenty of reasons to let loose.